Surgical Correction of Calcaneal and Ankle Malunions

 Bone Grafting and Defect Management

-- Supplemental Grafting: Additional cancellous allograft chips or demineralized bone matrix (DBM) may be packed into the debrided sinus tarsi to assist in achieving a solid fusion mass.
+- Supplemental Grafting: Additional cancellous allograft chips, demineralized bone matrix (DBM), or bone marrow aspirate concentrate (BMAC) may be packed into the debrided sinus tarsi and any remaining voids to assist in achieving a solid, rapid fusion mass.

 - Medial Tightness: If the joint remains excessively tight medially, place additional lamina spreaders in the sinus tarsi and the posterior facet of the subtalar joint to achieve balanced distraction.